Caitlin-B/nc-news/newREADME.md

 cd nc-news
 ```

-3. Install the dependencies by running the following scripts
+3. Install the dependencies by running the following script

 ```
-npm init -y
 npm install
 ```